globotech/kado/README.md

 # Kado

-Modular application development framework based on Node.js
+A modular application development framework based on Node.js

 ## Preface

 Take a look at this blog post: https://www.nullivex.com/blog/kado-comeback

-## What does it do
+## What does it do?

-Kado provides a simple extensible environment to run modules that group together to become an application.
+Kado provides a simple and extensible environment to run modules that group together to become an application.

-This is contrary to the traditional approach of starting with base code and assets then providing routes on top of that.
+This is contrary to the traditional approach of starting with a code base and assets then providing routes on top of that.
-Kado aims to compress the duplicated code created during this process and provide a simpler workflow for developers that remains consistent regardless of a changing environment.
+Kado aims to compress the duplicated code created during this process to provide a more simple workflow for developers that remain consistent regardless of a changing environment.

 ## Usage